polifonic/twig-validator-extension/README.md

 ### As a Twig Extension

-Create an instance of `TwigVlidatorExtension` and add it to the Twig environment just like any other twig extension.
+Create an instance of `TwigValidatorExtension` and add it to the Twig environment just like any other twig extension.

-The TwigValidatorExtension consructor needs to be passed a validator (an instance of `Symfony\Component\Validator\Validator\ValidatorInterface`).
+The `TwigValidatorExtension` constructor needs to be passed a validator (an instance of `Symfony\Component\Validator\Validator\ValidatorInterface`).

 ``` php
 $validator = ...;